 Turns out the best investment they ever made wasn't in crypto at all.

-It was in each other.Kind of gives a new meaning to the term diamond hands, wouldn’t you say?
+Kinda gives a new meaning to the term diamond hands, doesn't it?